Learn Japanese with smart flashcards

 Start learning Japanese with a solid base

-Words, phrases, pronunciation, and scheduled reviews – in short daily sessions.
-Register and start free.
+Words, phrases, pronunciation, scheduled reviews, and reverse practice – in short daily sessions.
+Start free with your first 300 ready cards.